 - EAC European Astronaut Centre.
 Applications are accepted throughout the year.
 EAC will contact the selected candidates to offer them a student placement within four months after submission of application.
 The starting date is decided by mutual agreement and can be anytime within the year.
 Please send your application to the EAC email address: firstname.lastname@example.org.

-- ESTEC Please submit your application to Students4ESTEC@esa.int between 1 September 2017 and 31 October 2017 for a student internship in 2018.
+- ESTEC and ECSAT Please submit your application to Students4ESTEC@esa.int between 1 September 2017 and 31 October 2017 for a student internship in 2018.
 Any application received after this deadline will not be considered.

 - ESRIN Please submit your application to Students4ESRIN@esa.int between 1 September 2017 and 31 October 2017 for a student internship in 2018.
 Any application received after this deadline will not be considered.